Anse Mamin Beach in St Lucia is a real hidden gem that few people visiting St Lucia know about.

 Is Anse Mamin Beach Public?

-Although many resorts in St Lucia are beachfront and claim to have a ‘private’ beach, all beaches in St Lucia are public.
+Although many resorts in St Lucia are beachfront and claim to have a ‘private’ beach, all beaches in St Lucia are public by law.

 This means that even though the Anse Chastanet Resort have set themselves up along Anse Mamin Beach, you don’t have to be a guest at the resort to use the beach.